Loader gif

 After you get over the initial shock, your mind naturally turns to thoughts of how to replace that regular income.
 Perhaps you’ll seek another job or maybe crank up your side gig efforts — or both.

-Am I eligible for unemployment benefits?
+Am I eligible for ?

 Following the untimely departure from your job, you might be eligible for unemployment benefits.
 The U.S. Department of Labor Unemployment Insurance program provides benefit payments to eligible workers who lost their job “through no fault of their own.”

 State laws determine what that means, but generally, you can’t collect unemployment benefits if you quit or are fired for cause.
-In addition, you have to meet other state eligibility requirements such as having earned a minimum amount of wages during a set period of time before you became unemployed.
+In addition, you have to meet other state eligibility requirements such as having earned a minimum amount of during a set period of time before you became unemployed.
 A formula determines the payment amount – not your financial need.

 If you lived in one state but worked in another, it’s possible that the laws of the state of your employer — rather than the state of your residence — may apply.